- What is a Personal Budget?

 - Personal Budget and Direct Payments for Children

 Personal Budgets are designed to give children and young people and their families more control over the services they receive and how they are organised.

-- More detail is contained within the Personal Budget Policy (PDF, 171KB) and the Personal Budget Update (PDF, 413KB).
+- More detail is contained within the Personal Budgets Policy for children and young people (0-25 years) with special education needs (PDF, 129KB) and the Personal Budget Update (PDF, 413KB).

 There are four ways in which a Personal Budget can be made available to the child or young person or to the family acting on their behalf.

 - A direct payment; where individuals receive the cash to contract, purchase and manage services themselves